AnaghaS-Shastri/Academic-assistant/README.md

  ### Frontend: Java Script,HTML and CSS.
  ### Backend: Google Firebase.

-Upon launching th, you'll be presented with a login screen.
-Enter your Gmail ID to sign in.
+ Upon Launching, it asks for Gmail Id.
-The home page displays an overview of upcoming exams, recent expenses, and attendance data.
+This works based on the firebase Authentication with Google.

-Tap on "Exam Tracker" to view a detailed list of exams, set reminders, and mark completed exams.
+Home page displays an overview of basic information about the user which will be stored in the backend collections 'users' of Firestore.

-Use the "Expenses" section to record and categorize your spending.
+Exam Tracker helps to view a detailed list of upcoming exams as saved by the user which will be stored in the backend Collections.

-The "Attendance" page shows your attendance records and allows you to view class schedules.
+The Expense page helps in calculation of total expenses we did for an academic year and it will be stored in the firebase with expense as a collection that can be retrieved whenever required.

 ![photo5](https://github.com/AnaghaS-Shastri/Academic-assistant/assets/149923878/e4e4e69a-c208-4f0e-8d30-bc93040090a2)